-Budgeted cost: £5,679
+Budgeted cost: £4,052

-Activity Evidence that supports this approach Challenge number(s) addressed Part funding of ELSA supervision (topped up with recovery funding - see recovery document) Targeted intervention work that supports the behaviour and emotional welfare of individuals.
+Activity Evidence that supports this approach Challenge number(s) addressed Funding of ELSA supervision Targeted intervention work that supports the behaviour and emotional welfare of individuals.
 Questionnaires are completed pre and post blocks of ELSA and progress data shows improvements.
 3 Gov.uk guidance - Promoting and supporting mental health and wellbeing in schools and colleges.
 'Taking a co-ordinated and evidence informed approach to mental health and wellbeing in schools and collages leads to improved pupil and student emotional health and wellbeing which can help readiness to learn.'
-Part time Lay Chaplain employed to guide pupils to lead in AOW, Gov.uk guidance - Promoting and supporting mental health and wellbeing in schools and colleges.
-3 charity, fundraising, pastoral role.
-'Taking a co-ordinated and evidence informed approach to mental health and wellbeing in schools and collages leads to improved pupil and student emotional health and wellbeing which can help readiness to learn.'
-To give pupils and pp pupils a greater purpose in the school life and support the well-being of pupil premium pupils Funding of educational visits, uniform Historically our disadvantaged families have not been able to fund educational trips, especially residentials.
+Funding of educational visits, uniform Historically our disadvantaged families have not been able to fund educational trips, especially residentials.
 By partially funding them we are levelling opportunity and the self-esteem of wearing new uniform.
 3

-Total budgeted cost: £ 14,006
+Total budgeted cost: £11,615